nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 Within the nuxeo pod’s console you can access to the `nuxeoctl` command.

 {{#> callout type='warning'}}
 Remember that any packages using `nuxeoctl` will be removed after a new deployment: Use Config Map instead.
 {{/callout}}

 ## Troubleshooting

-If something goes wrong with a deployment or the environment, the first step should be to check the logs.
-For every build or deployment, you can click on View logs located on the left side of the running pipeline.
-The View logs button will redirect you to the Jenkins console output.
+If something goes wrong with a deployment or the environment:
+1. Check the logs: For every build or deployment, you can click on **View logs** located on the left side of the running pipeline.
+The **View logs** button will redirect you to the Jenkins console output.
   - **Build** > **Pipelines** > **View logs**
   - Or **Applications** > **Routes** > Open the Jenkins URL

-The second step in troubleshooting is to check the global logs and pod(s) status.
+2. Check the global logs and pod(s) status.</br>
-To do this, go to Monitoring​: You can see all the warning and error events on the right.
+To do this, go to **Monitoring​**: You can see all the warning and error events on the right.

-The third stepn in the event a build is failing is to start a new build.
+3. Start a new build.
 Within a containerized deployment, issues with pulling packages from remote sources may time out.
 Starting a new build, will re-try the pull request and possibly create a successful build.

 If these steps are not helpful, you can submit a Jira support ticket asking for assistance from the Nuxeo Support and Cloud teams.
 The ticket should contain the following:
 - Screenshot of the error
 - Date and time the error occurred

-These data points will help the cloud team better identify and troubleshoot the issue to provide assistance.
+These data points will help the Cloud team better identify and troubleshoot the issue to provide assistance.